 Apple cinnamon pull apart bread.
 Layers of homemade dough with chunks of real apple and cinnamon baked into this delicious pull apart loaf.
 Perfect for fall parties as an appetizer or dessert.

 Have you ever tried a food that was so extreme that you wondered why you hadn’t ever tried it before?
-That’s how I feel about pull apart breads.
-I just started making them within the last year and know I’m obsessed!
+That’s how I feel about pull apart bread.
+I just started making them within the last year and now I’m obsessed!
 They’re brilliant.
 Enjoyable to eat.
 And fun to make.

 One of my most popular recipes to date is the Pull Apart Garlic Bread.
 And for good reason.
 Who can resist garlic bread?
 And who can resist it when it looks this fun?

-Also in the summer I added the Pull Apart Caprese Bread.
+Also in the summer, I added the Pull Apart Caprese Bread.
 Which is also equally enjoyable for all the tomato fans out there!
-I’m not picking favorites at the is point so you’ll have to choose for yourself.
+I’m not picking favorites at this point so you’ll have to choose for yourself.

 I know this certainly isn’t the first time you’ve seen cinnamon pull apart bread but I decided to make this one ideal for fall and add the beautiful appeal of apples.
 I’ve been getting my fair share of pumpkin treats lately but now I’m dipping my toes into the apple world.
 Yay!
 I’m excited even if you’re not. 🙂